 Farm equipment warranties are not large profit centers for dealerships.
 This may be surprising since the common belief is warranties are big profit pools for other products such as automobiles and consumer electronics.
 Warranty maintenance is done to ensure a healthy working relationship with customers and keep their equipment running.

 When you buy your tractor you will get a warranty sheet listing what is qualified and not qualified, as well as the terms and conditions.
 Warranties often have two levels of coverage:

-A typical base warranty may be for two years and exclude maintenance, parts, belts, oil and filters.
+A typical base warranty may last for two years and exclude maintenance, parts, belts, oil and filters.
 Often the other tractor components are covered.
-Manufacturers typically offer separate powertrain warranties — such as a three year extension above the two year base warranty.
+Manufacturers typically offer separate powertrain warranties — such as a three-year extension above the two-year base warranty.

 Two categories are typically not covered by warranties:

 #1 Maintain your tractor as required.
 Use branded fluids and filters.
 Follow manufacturer instructions to keep your tractor warranty in good standing.
 Using cheap parts and not following guidelines can void your warranty and cost you money down the road.

 #2 Keep fresh fuel and treat it.
 Old fuel can cause problems in injection systems.
 Speak with your dealer to understand how to properly treat your fuel, and buy fuel treatment if your dealer recommends it.
 Low sulfur fuel can be tough on injection systems.
 Learn more about maintaining a healthy fuel system.

 #3 Talk with your dealer.
 If you are having a warranty issue, then talk with dealer service people via email or phone.
 Remember your dealership is your friend and wants to maintain a long-term healthy relationship with you.
 Give your dealer the opportunity to take care of you.
 Dealers are there to help you.